tontsa28/hashgen/README.md

 # hashgen
- Quick script for creating hashes
+ Quick NodeJS script for getting random hashes.
+This script does not depend on any npm packages.